 Use of Barium

 Esophageal functional and motility disorders can be visualized and assessed with fluoroscopy.
-Barium is used to make the stomach, esophagus, or oropharynx opaque to X-rays.
-Because of the toxicity of barium when extravagated from a perforated viscus, its use in clinical practice is becoming less common.
+Barium is used to make the stomach, esophagus, or oropharynx opaque to X-rays; however, if it leaks from a perforated viscus, it leads to barium toxicity.
+Thus, its use in clinical practice is becoming less common.

 Gastroesophageal Reflux Imaging

 Upper gastrointestinal series study